htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     directories goes to the host filesytem under the scratch directory.
     This is useful if a container has limited space to grow a filesytem.

+:macro-def:`MOUNT_PRIVATE_DEV_SHM`
+    This boolean value, which defaults to ``True`` tells the *condor_starter* to make /dev/shm on Linux private to each job.
+When private, the starter removes any files from the private /dev/shm at job exit time.

 The following macros control if the *condor_startd* daemon should perform backfill computations whenever resources would otherwise be idle.
 See :ref:`admin-manual/setting-up-special-environments:configuring